lxqt/lxqt-session/README.md

 ### Compiling source code

-Runtime dependencies are xdg-user-dirs and [liblxqt](https://github.com/lxqt/liblxqt).
+Runtime dependencies are xdg-user-dirs, [liblxqt](https://github.com/lxqt/liblxqt) and [qtxdg-tools](https://github.com/lxqt/qtxdg-tools).
 Additional build dependencies are CMake and optionally Git to pull latest VCS checkouts.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.